-Students will be introduced to the health field.
-The first year of study will place emphasis on in home health and EMR (covering biochemistry, cell structure and function, genetics, development and metabolism) and Medical Terminology.
-During the second year, students will study the state curriculum required to obtain their Certified Nursing Assistant, Phlebotomy, and EKG certification.
+Juniors and seniors will be introduced to the health field.
+The first year of study will place emphasis on in home health and emergency medical services (covering biochemistry, cell structure and function, genetics, development and metabolism) and Medical Terminology.
+During the second year, students will study pharmacology and prepare for the exams to earn their Certified Nursing Assistant and Phlebotomy credentials.
 During this time, students will spend a minimum of 75 hours in the classroom and 100 hours in the clinical setting.

 Health Science II